 That’s how I felt when my taxi slowly crept along the street, looking for the address of Sheila Schultz.

 This past May, I spent a week in Denver filming an instructional video for Craftsy (click here if you’d like to watch it!) and was lucky enough to spend a few days with Sheila.

-If her name sounds familiar it’s because she and her daughter, Laurel, are the tour de force behind Denver Dirty Girls (an in-demand container design firm).
+If her name sounds familiar it’s because she and her daughter, Laurel, have been featured a TON on Fine Gardening.

 After coming out of a particularly harsh winter filled with late, un-relenting storms complete with hail the size of dimes I had no idea Sheila’s garden would look as stunning as it did.
 I expected it to look like most of our gardens would after a tough winter – threadbare, beaten up and in need of some TLC.

 Not Sheila’s.
 Her front garden looked as if it hadn’t experienced a single snowflake.

 There’s a natural, rugged beauty to Sheila’s rock garden, which wasn’t always the case.